Core-Group-Supply-Chain/.github/profile/README.md

 ## Hi there 👋 this is our org's dev guide... have fun 😎

+A repository that sets default configurations for ALL repositories in the organization.
+The purpose of which is to define organisation standards and provide default templates.

 ## Table of Contents
 - [Repository Structure](#repository-structure)
 - [Branch Strategy](#branch-strategy)